 Artgrab is a cool place, where you can buy artwork and get an exclusive license.
 This means that when you buy artwork from Artgrab, it will no longer be available to anyone else.
 You own it!
 Forever!

 If you want to see if I “the creator of this guide” has any cover art up for sale, Click here!

 Cover art or album art is a way to make a memorable impression.
 It engages more senses, and good album art certainly makes your music more memorable.
 Some people want to upload their music without album art and unfortunately, that’s not an option.
 Luckily you can spend as little or as much time as you wish on your cover art.
 Just make something you’re proud of.

 Some other methods to make cover art

-There are a few more ways of making cover art that I have not yet mentioned in this article, one of them is by making a photo collage and the other one is by painting.
+There are a few more ways of making cover art that I have not yet mentioned in this article, one of them is by making a photo collage and the other one is by painting a picture.
 I may cover them in the future.
-But for now.
-Thanks for reading the guide, and good luck on making awesome cover art!
+But for now, thanks for reading the guide, and good luck on making awesome cover art!